39 Minima and Maxima

 Although \(W\) is just one bid, it is always the largest one.
 Even though each individual bid is unbiased, the largest bid will tend to overestimate the mean.
 To see this, we calculate its PDF and expectation.

-The PDF of the winning bid (Equation 39.2) for an item that is actually worth \(\mu = \$10\) is graphed below.
+The code below graphs the PDF of the winning bid (Equation 39.2) for an item that is actually worth \(\mu = \$10\).
 For comparison, the PDF of each individual bid, \(\textrm{Normal}(\mu= \$10, \sigma^2= 1)\), is also shown.

 We will evaluate this integral numerically in R.

-Therefore, the expectation is about \(\mu + \$1.03\), so the winning bid \(W\) tends to overestimate the true value by \(\mu\) by about \(\$1.03\).
+Therefore, the expectation is about \(\mu + \$1.03\), so the winning bid \(W\) tends to overestimate the true value \(\mu\) by about \(\$1.03\).

 Proposition 39.2 (Distribution of the Maximum (Discrete)) Let \(X_1, \dots, X_n\) be i.i.d. integer-valued random variables with CDF \(F_{X_1}(x)\).
 Then, the distribution of \(M = \max(X_1, \dots, X_n)\) is given by the PMF \[ f_M(k) = \left( F_{X_1}(k) \right)^n - \left( F_{X_1}(k-1) \right)^n \] for integer values of \(k\).

 Example 39.3 (German Tanks revisited) There are \(N\) tanks with serial numbers \(1, 2, \dots, N\), where \(N\) is unknown.
 Suppose the scouts observe \(n\) tanks with serial numbers \(X_1, \dots, X_n\).
-Since they are observing and not capturing, \(X_1, \dots, X_n\) are i.i.d. with PMF \[
+Since they are observing and not capturing, \(X_1, \dots, X_n\) can be assumed to be i.i.d. with PMF \[ f_{X_1}(x) = \frac{1}{N}; \qquad x = 1, 2, \dots, N. \] Thus, the CDF is \[ F_{X_1}(x) = \frac{x}{N}; \qquad x = 1, 2, \dots, N, \] and by Proposition 39.2, the distribution of the maximum \(\hat N_{\text{MLE}}\) is \[\begin{align*} f_{\hat N}(x) &= \left( F_{X_1}(x) \right)^n - \left( F_{X_1}(x-1) \right)^n \\ &= \left( \frac{x}{N} \right)^n - \left( \frac{x-1}{N} \right)^n. \end{align*}\]

-&= 1 \left( \left( \frac{1}{N} \right)^n - \left( \frac{0}{N} \right)^n \right) + 2 \left( \left( \frac{2}{N} \right)^n - \left( \frac{1}{N} \right)^n \right) + 3 \left( \left( \frac{3}{N} \right)^n - \left( \frac{2}{N} \right)^n \right) \\
+Now, the expected value of \(\hat N_{\text{MLE}}\) is \[\begin{align*} \text{E}\!\left[ \hat N_{\text{MLE}} \right] &= \sum_{x=1}^N x \left( \left( \frac{x}{N} \right)^n - \left( \frac{x-1}{N} \right)^n \right) \\ &= 1 \left( \left( \frac{1}{N} \right)^n - \left( \frac{0}{N} \right)^n \right) + 2 \left( \left( \frac{2}{N} \right)^n - \left( \frac{1}{N} \right)^n \right) + 3 \left( \left( \frac{3}{N} \right)^n - \left( \frac{2}{N} \right)^n \right) \\ &\qquad + \cdots + N \left( \left( \frac{N}{N} \right)^n - \left( \frac{N-1}{N} \right)^n \right) \\ &= N - \sum_{i=1}^{N-1} \left( \frac{i}{N} \right)^n. \end{align*}\] As expected, \(\hat N_{\text{MLE}}\) is an underestimate for \(N\).

 39.2 Minimum of Random Variables